The Beginner’s Guide to Google Ad Grants | 2024 Updated

 When the relevance of your ads is improved, your audience will find them more interesting.
 This means that there will be fewer wasted impressions on your ads.
-That translates into higher conversion rates and CTR rates.
-When your CTR increases, your Quality Score will also improve.
+That translates into higher conversion rates and click-through (CTR) rates.
+When your CTR increases, your Quality Score for your account will also improve.

 3. Pay attention to campaigns and ad groups